-The next MBSB research symposium, featuring research presentations from MBSB faculty and students, will take place on May 19th 2017.
+The next MBSB research symposium, featuring research presentations from MBSB faculty and students, took place on May 19th 2017.

-The keynote lecture will be presented by Prof. John Kuriyan of the University of California, Berkeley and the HHMI.
+The keynote lecture was presented by Prof. John Kuriyan of the University of California, Berkeley and the HHMI.

-For more information or to register, visit the 2017 MBSB Symposium page here.
+For more information, visit the 2017 MBSB Symposium page here.

 Congratulations to MBSB student Abhishek Mandal for receiving one of the Biophysical Society's 2016 Education Committee Travel Awards!